Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms

 A 2-D spherical distance field $\mathcal{D}_r$ is a more informative visibility model based on $\mathcal{V}_r$, where for a queried direction $\textbf{v}$, it stores a signed angular distance to the direction's closest visibility boundary.
 According to \cite{wang2009all, wang2014parallel, wang2012analytic}, it is defined as

 where $\textbf{u}$ is a direction vector.
 By definition, SSDFs can quantify the degree of occlusion using the distance value, enabling trackers to query the minimum angular distance required to escape occluded regions.
-Fig.\ref{fig:ssdf_def}(a)-(b) illustrate the definition, and Fig.\ref{fig:ssdf_def}(c) shows the 2-D $\theta$-$\phi$ grid for discrete distance transform.
-Euclidean Signed Distance Fields (ESDFs) are widely used in navigation.
-The update algorithms of ESDFs are based on dimensionality reduction \cite{felzenszwalb2012distance, meijster2000general, maurer2003linear, paglieroni1992unified}.
-However, unlike 2D ESDFs, the non-Euclidean and asymmetric nature of the 2D $\theta$-$\phi$ spherical grid in SSDFs prevents direct application of these algorithms.
-Nevertheless, as shown in \cite{wang2014parallel}, SSDFs can still be correctly updated by reducing dimensions in a specific order: first scanning latitudes, then longitudes.
+Fig.~\ref{fig:ssdf_def}(a)-(b) illustrate the definition, and Fig.~\ref{fig:ssdf_def}(c) shows the 2-D $\theta$-$\phi$ grid for discrete distance transform.
+Unlike 2-D ESDFs~\cite{felzenszwalb2012distance, meijster2000general}, the non-Euclidean and asymmetric nature of the $\theta$-$\phi$ grid in SSDF prevents direct application of standard dimensionality-reduction algorithms.
+However, as shown in~\cite{wang2014parallel}, SSDFs can be correctly updated by scanning by reducing dimensions in a specific order: first latitudes, then longitudes.

 We provide an overview of the algorithm in \cite{wang2014parallel} for clarity, which is a spherical version of \cite{felzenszwalb2012distance} following a certain scanning order.
-By definition in Eq.\ref{eqn:ssdf_definition}, updating the spherical distance transform needs to find the closest visibility boundary for all the discretized directions $\textbf{v}(\theta_i, \phi_j)$.
+By definition in \eqref{eqn:ssdf_definition}, updating the spherical distance transform needs to find the closest visibility boundary for all the discretized directions $\textbf{v}(\theta_i, \phi_j)$.
 The process takes two phases.
-The first phase is scanning every latitudinal column $\theta_i$.
-Along each latitude $\theta_i$, we traverse all the longitudes $(\theta_i, \phi_j)$ to find each $\phi_j$'s closest longitudinal visibility boundary $\phi_j^{cls}$ that minimizes the objective $\mathcal{L}\{(\theta_i, \phi_j),(\theta_i, \phi_j^{cls})\}$.
-This is a 1-D distance transform, which can be updated by Alg.\ref{alg:latitudinal_scan}, a variant of the $L_1$-distance transform algorithm in \cite{felzenszwalb2012distance}.
-In Alg.\ref{alg:latitudinal_scan}, the array $g[i,j]$ records the updated closest visible boundary direction $(\theta_i, \phi_j^{cls})$ for each $\phi_j$ along latitude $\theta_i$.
-Initially, all entries in array $g$ are assigned a virtual direction $NULL$, where the distance from any direction to $NULL$ is defined as infinite.
+In the first phase (Alg.~\ref{alg:latitudinal_scan}), for each latitude $\theta_i$, we find each direction's closest longitudinal visibility boundary $\phi_j^{cls}$ that minimizes the objective $\mathcal{L}\{(\theta_i, \phi_j),(\theta_i, \phi_j^{cls})\}$.
+This is a 1-D distance transform, which can be updated by a variant of the $L_1$-distance transform~\cite{felzenszwalb2012distance}.
+The array $g[i,j]$ in Alg.~\ref{alg:latitudinal_scan} records the closest boundary direction $(\theta_i, \phi_j^{cls})$ for each $\phi_j$, initialized as $NULL$ (infinite distance point).